calaldees/teachingWorkshops/teacherTraining/README.md

 Everything here is a suggestion and example of what has worked in some specific environments in the past.
 It is NOT the gospel of how to teach Computing.

-In teacher training you are assessed by your mentor who may have many years of experience and their own strategies for teaching.
+In teacher education you are assessed by your mentor who may have many years of experience and their own strategies for teaching.
-Don't piss in their pool.
+Undermining or under valuing that experience will not go down well.

 Always remember: We are training young people for a future we know nothing about.
 The world will change during your career.